 You can also use the value

 space-between to take all the spare space after the items have been laid out, and share it out evenly between the items so there will be an equal amount of space between each item.
-Or, to cause an equal amount of space on the right and left of each item use the value
+To cause an equal amount of space on the right and left of each item use the value

 Try the following values of